 Of course, you’re not actively walking on a stair stepper; however, you can employ a similar strategy to engage and tone your glute muscles.
 Each time you lift your foot and place it down on the stair stepper’s pedals, engage your glutes, then release this as you push your body up to increase the amount of work your glutes are doing.

-To further increase your glutes’ engagement, you should also increase the resistance on your stair stepper.
+To further increase your stair stepper for glutes engagement, you should also increase the resistance.
 This requires more power to use the stair stepper effectively, which is why it can substantially help boost your toning efforts.

 We also recommend trying to power your movements through your glutes, rather than your calves, to see the maximum benefit.
 If you’re only ever pushing off with your calf muscles without engaging your glutes, you may have to wait a while to see great results from your toning efforts.

-Finding the optimal glutes workout is understandably hard, which may have led you to try using a stair stepper for glutes.
-Still, getting the best results from this workout requires a little thought, as you’ll need to actively engage your glutes on a stair stepper for good results.
+The stair stepper is a great workout for your glutes.
+Finding the optimal glutes workout is understandably hard, which may have led you to try using a stair stepper to engage then.
+Getting the best results from this workout requires a little thought, as you’ll need to actively engage your glutes on a stair stepper for good results.

 We’ve outlined some of the key things you need to know today about how to engage your glutes on a stair stepper to ensure you’re getting the most from your workouts going forward.